 How is RVSA different from other schools that offer courses for training RV techs?

-A gentleman named Eivion Williams who owned Mohawk Trailer Supply in New York once called us the “Harvard of Trade Schools.”
-My entire life has been devoted to education.
-My doctorate degree is in education, and I spent more than 40 years writing, evaluating, and implementing educational programs.
-I wrote the only RV Technician training curriculum in 1986.
+A gentleman named Eivion Williams who owned Mohawk Trailer Supply in New York once referred to RVSA as the “Harvard of Trade Schools.”
+Our founder’s doctorate degree was in education, and he spent more than 40 years writing, evaluating, and implementing educational programs.
+He wrote the original RV Technician training curriculum in 1986.
 The program at RVSA continues to be the most comprehensive in the industry.
-It is important to note that virtually all other short-term RV Technician Training schools use our curriculum model.
+It is important to note that most short-term RV Technician Training schools use a very similar curriculum model.

 Keep in mind that we do not sell and/or install RV parts.
 We are not part of a large institution offering hundreds of other programs.
 We are not an RV association with many other interests.
 All we do is train and certify RV Technicians; that is it, nothing else.
 According to our graduates and employing RV dealers, we have become pretty good at it.

 The Recreational Vehicle Service Academy is located about 35 miles south of Tampa, Florida, three and a half miles east of I-75 in a town called Palmetto.
 Our classroom is 3,500 sq. ft., and the shop comprises 2,500 sq. ft.
 The building is on one level and offers a climate controlled atmosphere for student comfort while training.
 We are also handicap-accessible.